mtli/MTCMon/README.md

 - Responsive web design implemented with plain CSS and JavaScript, and is therefore lightweight
 - Python-based with few dependencies
 - Easy deployment without root privilege or Internet access
-- Works for both centralized and distributed clusters
+- Work for both centralized and distributed clusters
 - Quick access bar designed for large clusters
-- Already deployed at labs in top universities like CMU, UC Berkeley, UT Austin and RWTH Aachen
+- Already been deployed at labs in top universities like CMU, UC Berkeley, UT Austin and RWTH Aachen

 ## System requirement
 The only requirement is that all nodes should be SSH-able from one of the nodes.